Copositivity, discriminants and nonseparable signed supports: Introduction

-has a minimum $t_*$ and $f_c$ is copositive if and only if $t_*\geq 1$. \end{theoremalphabetic}
+has a minimum $t_*$, and $f_c$ is copositive if and only if $t_*\geq 1$. \end{theoremalphabetic}

-If the support of a polynomial $f_c$ satisfies $\A_-=\varnothing$, then $f_c$ is clearly copositive.
-If it satisfies that $\A_-\cap\vertices(\conv(\A))\neq\varnothing$, then $f_c$ cannot be copositive (see \Cref{lemma:copositivity:signs:truncations} below).
-Hence, \Cref{alphabetic:thm:criterion} covers all polynomials whose copositivity is not immediate.
-The set $S$ in the theorem corresponds to the set of points in the path $c(t)$ intersecting the positive $\A$-discriminant.
-Computing it involves finding the positive solutions of finitely many polynomial systems.
-At first glance, this may appear similar to deciding copositivity by computing the critical points of $f_c$ in $\R^n_{>0}$ and evaluating them.
-However, deciding copositivity via \Cref{alphabetic:thm:criterion} avoids evaluation, which is a major source of numerical error.
+Observe that in the definition of the set $T$ we also consider $\conv(\A)$ to be a face.
+An interpretation of \Cref{alphabetic:thm:criterion} is that the complement of the signed discriminant has a unique connected component consisting of coefficients for which the zero set of the signomial is empty.
+The set $T$ in the theorem gives us the values of $t$ at which the path $c(t)$ intersects the signed $(\A_+,\A_-)$-discriminant.
+Computing it involves finding the positive zeros of finitely many signomial systems, specifically of the critical systems $F^\Gamma(c(t),x)$ whose zeros are the pairs $(t,x)$ for which $x$ is a positive singular zero of $f^\Gamma_{c(t)}$.
+At a first glance, this might seem similar to deciding copositivity by computing the critical points of $f_c$ in $\R^n_{>0}$ and evaluating $f_c$ at each of them.
+However, \Cref{alphabetic:thm:criterion} avoids the evaluation step, which is a major source of numerical error.
+Instead, deciding whether $t_*\geq 1$ can be addressed using certification of zeros of polynomial systems.